AndreaNardinocchi/placemark/README.md

 ```

+The error.hbs file is added as a handlebar to the main.hbd template to ensure that the 'Joi Error Reporting' method is active throughout the app.
 Additionally, the errors are passed from Joi to the view on any 'controller' actions where it is relevant:

 ```